kobol123/pspe-/native/README.md

 native
 ======

-This is my library of stuff that I use when writing C++ programs, mostly for Android but it's all written to enable easy portability between Android, Linux, Windows and MacOSX.
+This is library of stuff from hrydgard that , mostly for Android but it's all written to enable easy portability between Android, Linux, Windows and MacOSX.
 The code is part ugly, part inconsistent but quite useful.

 Features
 --------